aeon-toolkit/aeon/docs/api_reference/benchmarking.rst

 Benchmarking
 ============

-The ``aeon.benchmarking`` module contains tools and utilities for comparing and evaluating and time series models, loading stored results, and calculating performance metrics for a variety of tasks.
+The ``aeon.benchmarking`` module contains tools for comparing and evaluating time series models, loading stored results, and calculating performance metrics for a variety of tasks.

 Results loading
 ---------------